How to Calculate the Height of a Binary Tree | Step-by-Step Guide

 1. If the tree is empty, return 0.

-2. Recursively calculate the height of the left subtree and right subtree.
+2. Recursively calculate the height of the left and right subtrees.

 3. Take the maximum of the two heights and add 1 (to account for the root).